 The Boston Terrier Temperament can be summed us as friendly, gentle and lively.
 There is a misconception that the Boston Terrier is still a fighting dog because that’s what breeders bred them to do long ago.
 However, that is no longer the case.

 The Boston Terrier is the perfect breed for anyone looking for a family dog.
 He has a most gentle and loving nature.
 However, he does not like being on his own.

 He loves and enjoys the attention that he gets from his human companions to the point where he will seek it out from other members of the family if you’re too busy for snuggles.

 The Boston Terrier thinks of himself as being another member of the family.

-Children, Seniors, Strangers and other animals
+Children, Seniors, Strangers, and Other Animals

 This breed is also not used to being close to other dogs.
-If you wish to have more than one Boston Terrier in the home, you should introduce them to one another at an early age.
-If this is not done early enough, your canine friend might turn out to be hostile and aggressive towards other dogs.
+If you wish to have more than one Boston Terrier in the home, you should introduce them to one another first and while your dog is still a puppy.
+If you wait until he’s older, then he might become hostile and aggressive toward other dogs.

 The Sensitive Boston Terrier Temperament